wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-esb-5.x.x.md

 [internal_apis.file_user_store]
 enable = false
 ```

+See the instructions on [configuring a user store](../../user_stores/setting_up_a_userstore) for more information.

 !!!
-Tip
-	See the instructions on [configuring a user store](../../user_stores/setting_up_a_userstore) for more information.
+Note "Secondary users stores"
+	Note that secondary user stores are currently not supported in the Micro Integrator of EI 7.1.0.

 ### Migrating the registry
-The Micro Integrator uses a [file based registry](../file_based_registry) instead of a database (which is used in EI 6.x).
+The Micro Integrator uses a [file based registry](../file_based_registry) instead of a database (which is used in ESB 5.0).
 Note the following when migrating the registry:

--	If the registry resources in EI 6.x are added via carbon applications developed using WSO2 Integration Studio, you can directly migrate the artifacts to the Micro Integrator of EI 7.1.
-Copy the carbon applications from the `<EI_6.x.x_HOME>/repository/deployment/server/carbonapps` folder to the `<MI_HOME>/repository/deployment/server/carbonapps` folder.
+-	If the registry resources in ESB 5.0 are added via carbon applications developed using WSO2 Integration Studio, you can directly migrate the artifacts to the Micro Integrator of EI 7.1.
+Copy the carbon applications from the `<ESB_5.0.0_HOME>/repository/deployment/server/carbonapps` folder to the `<MI_HOME>/repository/deployment/server/carbonapps` folder.
--	If the registry resources are added through the management console in EI 6.x.x, you need to convert them to a Registry Resources module in WSO2 Integration Studio and deploy them via a Carbon Application.
+-	If the registry resources are added through the management console in ESB 5.0, you need to convert them to a Registry Resources module in WSO2 Integration Studio and deploy them via a Carbon Application.
 Use one of the following approaches:
-	- [Checkout the Registry Resources](../../../develop/creating-artifacts/creating-registry-resources/#check-out-from-registry) from EI 6.x.x server directly into the Registry Resources module in WSO2 Integration Studio.
+	- [Checkout the Registry Resources](../../../develop/creating-artifacts/creating-registry-resources/#check-out-from-registry) from the ESB 5.0 server directly into the Registry Resources module in WSO2 Integration Studio.
-	- Download the Registry Resources from EI 6.x.x and [import them](../../../develop/creating-artifacts/creating-registry-resources/#import-from-file-system) into the Registry Resources module in WSO2 Integration Studio.
+	- Download the Registry Resources from ESB 5.0 and [import them](../../../develop/creating-artifacts/creating-registry-resources/#import-from-file-system) into the Registry Resources module in WSO2 Integration Studio.

 	!!!
 Note
 	    Once you have imported the Registry Resources into WSO2 Integration Studio, open the resource editor and make sure that the <b>media type</b> of the resource is set properly.
 	    ![Registry Resource Editor](../../assets/img/migration/registry-resource-editor.png)

+-	If you have encrypted data in the ESB 5.0 registry, follow the instructions in [migrating passwords](#migrating-encrypted-passwords).

 ### Migrating artifacts

-The recommended way to create integration artifacts (in EI 6.x or EI 7.x ) is to use [WSO2 Integration Studio](../../../develop/WSO2-Integration-Studio):
+The recommended way to create integration artifacts (in ESB 5.0 or EI 7.x ) is to use [WSO2 Integration Studio](../../../develop/WSO2-Integration-Studio):

-- If the artifacts are created in the recommended way, copy the CAR files inside `<EI_6.x.x_HOME>/repository/deployment/server/carbonapps` to the `<MI_HOME>/repository/deployment/server/carbonapps` folder.
+- If the artifacts are created in the recommended way, copy the CAR files inside `<ESB_5.0.0_HOME>/repository/deployment/server/carbonapps` to the `<MI_HOME>/repository/deployment/server/carbonapps` folder.
-- If the artifacts are created using the management console of EI 6.x, you need to recreate them using WSO2 Integration Studio and package them as a composite application.
+- If the artifacts are created using the management console of ESB 5.0, you need to recreate them using WSO2 Integration Studio and package them as a composite application.
 See the instructions on [packaging artifacts](../../../develop/packaging-artifacts).

 !!!
 Tip
      For testing purposes, you can copy the artifacts to the same folder structure inside the `<MI_HOME>/repository/deployment/server/synapse-configs/default` directory.

 ### Migrating deployed Connectors

-- If the connector is added to EI 6.x via a composite application with the [Connector Exporter Project](../../../develop/creating-artifacts/adding-connectors), the same can be used in EI 7.1 seamlessly.
-Simply copy the CAR file in EI 6.x to the `<MI_HOME>/repository/deployment/server/carbonapps` folder.
+- If the connector is added to ESB 5.0 via a composite application with the [Connector Exporter Project](../../../develop/creating-artifacts/adding-connectors), the same can be used in EI 7.1 seamlessly.
+Simply copy the CAR file in ESB 5.0 to the `<MI_HOME>/repository/deployment/server/carbonapps` folder.
-- If the connector is added to EI 6.x via the management console, pack them using connector exporter project and deploy via composite application in EI 7.1.
+- If the connector is added to ESB 5.0 via the management console, pack them using connector exporter project and deploy via composite application in EI 7.1.
 For more information, read about the [Connector Exporter Project](../../../develop/creating-artifacts/adding-connectors).

 ### Migrating custom components

-Copy custom OSGI components in the `<EI_6.x.x_HOME>/dropins` folder to the `<MI_HOME>/dropins` folder.
-If you have custom JARs in the `<EI_6.x.x_HOME>/lib` directory, copy those components to the `<MI_HOME>/lib` directory.
+Copy custom OSGI components in the `<ESB_5.0.0_HOME>/repository/components/dropins` folder to the `<MI_HOME>/dropins` folder.
+If you have custom JARs in the `<ESB_5.0.0_HOME>/repository/components/lib` directory, copy those components to the `<MI_HOME>/lib` directory.

 !!!
 Note
     To provide seamless integration with RabbitMQ, the Rabbitmq client lib is included in the Micro Integrator by default.
 Hence, you don't need to manually add any RabbitMQ components.

 ### Migrating keystores
-Copy the JKS files in the `<EI_6.x.x_HOME>/repository/resources/security` directory to the `<MI_HOME>/repository/resources/security` directory.
+Copy the JKS files in the `<ESB_5.0.0_HOME>/repository/resources/security` directory to the `<MI_HOME>/repository/resources/security` directory.

 ### Migrating configurations

-Configuration management was handled in WSO2 EI 6.x versions via multiple files such as `carbon.xml`, `synapse.properties`, `axis2.xml`, etc.
+Configuration management was handled in WSO2 ESB 5.0 versions via multiple files such as `carbon.xml`, `synapse.properties`, `axis2.xml`, etc.

 Micro Integrator of EI 7.1 provides a new configuration model where all of the product configurations are primarily managed by a single configuration file named `deployment.toml` (stored in the `<MI_HOME>/conf` directory).

-In EI 7.1, the logging configurations are managed with log4j2, whereas the EI 6.x series (prior to EI 6.6.0) used log4j.
+In EI 7.1, the logging configurations are managed with log4j2, whereas the ESB 5.0 used log4j.

 The following sections of this document will guide you on how to migrate the Product Configurations including log4j.

 **Migrating to TOML configurations**

-Given below are the most critical XML configuraton files in the ESB profile of EI 6.x.x.
+Given below are the most critical XML configuraton files in ESB 5.0.
 Expand each section to find the TOML configurations corresponding to the XML configurations in the file.

 !!!
 Tip
      If you have a [WSO2 subscription](https://wso2.com/subscription), it is highly recommended to reach WSO2 Support before attempting to proceed with the configuration migration.